ImsirovicAjdin/uistate/CONTRIBUTING.md

 ---

-*UIstate is a curated project focused on advancing web state management through revolutionary DOM-based approaches.*
+*UIstate is a curated project focused on practical state management patterns for modern web applications.*